-Company B's 100% holding of the participation rights and voting rights in Company C is not taken into account under the definition of CFC.
-In addition, none of the participation rights or voting rights in Company C are indirectly held or exercisable by residents.
-Accordingly, Company C is not a CFC because residents do not hold or exercise greater than 50% of the participation rights or voting rights.
+Company B's 100% holding of participation rights and voting rights in Company C is not taken into account under paragraph (a) of the definition of "controlled foreign company" in section 9D(1).
+In addition, none of the participation rights or voting rights in Company C is indirectly held or exercisable by residents.
+Therefore, Company C is not a CFC because residents (other than a headquarter company) do not directly or indirectly hold or exercise more than 50% of its participation rights or voting rights.
+Section 9D(2) generally requires that a portion of a CFC's net income24 must be included in the income of any resident, other than a resident that is a headquarter company, who directly or indirectly holds any participation rights in a CFC.

-&lt;sup>15 The term "foreign company" is defined in section 9D(1) for purposes of that section and includes in paragraph (c) of that definition a foreign company as defined in section 1(1) which means any company which is not a resident.

-Section 9D(2) generally requires that a portion of a CFC's net income must be included in the income of any resident, other than a resident who is a headquarter company, who directly or indirectly holds any participation rights in a CFC.
 This is commonly referred to as "attribution".
-The amount which must be attributed to a particular resident is a proportional amount determined by applying the percentage of the resident's participation rights over the total participation rights in the company on the last day of the year of assessment to the CFC's net income as determined under section 9D.
+The amount which must be attributed to a particular resident is a proportional amount determined by applying the percentage of the resident's participation rights over the total participation rights in the company on the last day of the year of assessment to the CFC's net income as determined under section 9D.25 If only paragraph (b) of the definition of "controlled foreign company" is met, the percentage of a resident holding company's26 participation rights in relation to that CFC is equal to the net percentage of that CFC's financial results that is included in the resident holding company's consolidated financial statements under IFRS 10.

-Attribution of a CFC's net income is not required for a particular resident if that resident, together with a connected person in relation to the resident, in aggregate hold less than 10% of the participation rights and voting rights in that CFC.
+Attribution of a CFC's net income is not required for a particular resident if that resident, together with a connected person in relation to the resident, in aggregate holds less than 10% of the participation rights and voting rights in that CFC.27

-Attribution is also not required to the extent the participation rights are indirectly held by a resident through any company which is a resident other than a company which is a headquarter company.
-Therefore, to the extent the participation rights in the foreign company are indirectly held through an indirect or direct holding of another company which is a resident, excluding headquarter companies, attribution is not required.
+Attribution is also not required to the extent the participation rights are indirectly held by a resident through a resident company other than a headquarter company.28 Therefore, to the extent the participation rights in the foreign company are indirectly held through a direct or indirect holding of another resident company, excluding a headquarter company, attribution is not required.